ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 }
 </code-example>

 The movies are still fetched through the `MoviesService`, but the component is no longer concerned with how the movies are fetched and loaded.
-Its only responsible for declaring its _intent_ to load movies, and using selectors to access movie list data.
+It's only responsible for declaring its _intent_ to load movies and using selectors to access movie list data.
 Effects are where the asynchronous activity of fetching movies happens.
-Your component becomes easier to test, and less responsible for the data it needs.
+Your component becomes easier to test and less responsible for the data it needs.

 ## Writing Effects